 Next: Zoom in

 You can take the edge off of so many arguments by understanding that your answer seems “right” to you because of what you value about the situation.
 Your companion may value something else.
 This is the time to get curious about what’s important to them.
 Zoom in on their values.
-Thinking analytically about the other person’s perspective makes it easier to feel less strongly about their opinion that they are right.
+Thinking analytically about the other person’s perspective makes it easier to feel less negatively about their opinion that they are right.

 - If they want to arrive at the destination ASAP, then they’re going to value the shortest route.